gorbunov87/white_noise/docs/index.rst

 WhiteNoise is.

 That said, WhiteNoise is pretty efficient.
-Because it only has to serve a fixed set of files it does all the work of finding files and determing the correct headers upfront on initialization.
+Because it only has to serve a fixed set of files it does all the work of finding files and determining the correct headers upfront on initialization.
 Requests can then be served with little more than a dictionary lookup to find the appropriate response.
 Also, when used with gunicorn (and most other WSGI servers) the actual business of pushing the file